aoksys-platform-engineering/helm-charts/charts/chc-lib/README.md

 > NOTE
 >
 > You cannot use more complex expressions like `{{ .Values.service.ports[0].name }}` or
-> `{{ include "common.names.fullname" . }}` to compute values because expressions like that will result in templating errors.
+> `{{ include "common.names.fullname" . }}` because this will result in templating errors.

-Many templates use `tpl` for their values to take advantage of helms templating engine.
+Many templates use dynamic values to take advantage of helms templating engine.
-Use them whenever possible to minimize the number of values files needed to deploy to different stages and environments.
+Use them whenever possible to minimize the amount of values files needed to deploy to different stages and environments.

 ## Common
 Values that are used in most templates and can be set at `.Values.<Value>`.